almic/zombie-game/README.md

 - [ ] Increase expended bullet life time, increase damping
 - [ ] Weapon "random spread" and "minimum spread" changed to "kick" and "random range" so the values don't look ridiculous

+- [X] Add PackedByteArray method to copy a range from one array to another, with offsets